Jailbirds - a review June 14, 2019 14:47

 At a time when feminism and women’s rights are more relevant and urgent than ever, Mim Skinner’s Jailbirds: Lessons from a Women’s Prison sheds light on the UK's female prison population - approx 5% of the overall prison population - which is often overlooked and which we know so little about.

-Fine Cell Work were delighted to host An Audience With Mim Skinner last week, where she talked about debut novel which draws upon her experience as an art teacher in a women's prison in the North of England.
+Fine Cell Work were delighted to host An Audience With Mim Skinner last week, where she talked about debut book which draws upon her experience as an art teacher in a women's prison in the North of England.

 “This book isn’t about statistics [but] about the individual stories of women caught up in our creaking and under-resourced prison system”.

 And she keeps her promise by telling the stories of the female prisoners and prison staff in a non-judgemental way whilst relating them to her own reflections on the prison system.
 Expertly woven are facts and statistics which make their experience relevant to us.
-Of course, some of the figures in the novel cannot go unnoticed:
+Of course, some of the figures in the book cannot go unnoticed:

 - 48% of women in prison report that they have committed to support someone else’s drug habit